 As you are moving down your architecture, your content levels will become more and more specific.
 Once you have built your last category level, it is time to add your next content level—the guide.
 If you broke your category levels out by products, for example, you now may decide to start building version guides to lead your users even closer to finding the right answers.

-Create a new guide
+How to create a new guide

 - Navigate to the category under which you want to create a guide.